Poas Volcano and Laguna Caliente

 Effects of the volcanic acid rain extend far beyond this scar.
 One of such effects is “stunted forest”.
 Diverse plants grow in the fertile volcanic soil under the otherwise favorable climate – but they frequently get sprayed with volcanic acid.
 As a result, the leaves of plants are burned and shoots damaged and trees and bushes grow crooked and undersized.

 Unfortunately people living and working close to the volcano experience the effects of acid rain and fog too – and it may be far from pleasant.

 Acid rain has often damaged the crops and fruits in the vicinities of the volcano.
 Due to the acid the farm equipment, cars, and home utensils become rusty, roofs of the buildings are damaged.
 Often tourists have been rescued from the nature trails to avoid potential health problems due to acid fog – sometimes tourists have been running out of the fog coughing and with runny eyes.

 In January – June 1989 toxic and acidic fog brought suffering to the inhabitants of nearby towns – they suffered from eye and throat irritation.
 Acid fog covered cars and houses with fine sulfur dust.
 In March 1992 the acid dust impaired the vision of people in the vicinities of the volcano and in May – July 1994 caused extensive damage to fields, forests, cars.

 Orchids and unique squirrel

 In spite of this extreme and rare meteorological phenomenon the surroundings of Poas volcano are covered with lush, very diverse tropical forest.
 Numerous rare and exotic species of plants and animals are found here.

 Acid rain has created a unique biotope southwest from the Laguna Caliente at the height of 2,500 – 2,600 m.
 This biotope is disturbed by the acid and this has led to much lower species diversity in this location.
 The trees here look like bonsai, are low, on some areas here totally are missing bromeliads which elsewhere are very common.
-Forest canopy here is not continuous.
+The forest canopy here is not continuous.